 - 1. Go to System > Detectors > Camera tampering. - 2.
-Set a value for Trigger delay.
+Set a duration for Trigger after.
 The value indicates the time that must pass before an email is sent. - 3.
 Turn on Trigger on dark images to detect if the lens is sprayed, covered, or rendered severely out of focus.